xiix0/scam/README.md

-You are taking yourself far too seriously.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.